symaxian/Nitro/README.md

-## Who needs JSX and cleanly typed single input values, I'll go make my own state management methods!
+## Who needs JSX and cleanly typed input objects, I'll go make my own state management methods!
-- This component is an example of what cuts can be made to sacrifice cleanliness in favor of performance when performance is critical.
+- If desired, components can completely ignore the input system and require the parent component/code to invoke methods on the component class to modify state.
 ```TSX
 class CustomSpanWithBackground extends Nitro.Component {